peerlibrary/meteor-computed-field/README.md

-If you want to prevent automatically stopping the computed field, maybe because you are not accessing its value inside an autorun, you can pass a `true` value as a third argument to its constructor.
-But be sure to cleanup the field once you do not need it anymore.
+If you want to prevent automatically stopping the computed field, maybe because you are not accessing its value inside an autorun, you can pass a `true` value as a third (or second, if you are not using a custom equality function) argument to its constructor.
+But be sure to cleanup the field once you do not need it anymore using `field.stop()`.

 ```javascript
 field.flush()